OnyekaOnline/Insurance-Premium-Default-Prediction/README.md

 # Insurance-Premium-Default-Prediction

+**Objective of the project**

+Premium paid by the customer is the major revenue source for insurance companies.
+Default in premium payments results in significant revenue losses and hence insurance companies would like to know upfront which type of customers would default premium payments.

+The objective of this project us to:

+1. Build a model that can predict the likelihood of a customer defaulting on premium payments (Who is likely to default)

+2. Identify the factors that drive higher default rate (Are there any characteristics of the customers who are likely to default?)

+3. Propose a strategy for reducing default rates by using the model and other insights from the analysis (What should be done to reduce the default rates?)

 **Task**

 Predict the probability that a customer will default the premium payment, so that the insurance agent can proactively reach out to the policy holder to follow up for the payment of premium.

-**Introduction**

-Premium is the major source of income for insurance companies, without which their liquidity could be threatened.
-Therefore, companies need to mitigate the risk of payment defaults.
-To do this, it becomes imperative that insurance companies are able to identify what kinds of customers are likely to default and significant factors that affect them.
-Hence, the goal of this report is to study historical data of the company, garner useful insights through various visualization techniques, develop a model that predicts the likelihood of a customer defaulting, and proffer strategic recommendations the company can use to minimize default.

 **Data Information**